First Posted June 19, 2000 Last updated October 24, 2012

 Is this about what you would say?
 I think it is exactly what I would want from my own surgery.
 Doctors spend a lot of time making sure the surgery is successful, and they spend a lot of time trying to avoid complications.
 But they tend to ignore the patient's pain.

 Based on this work, I designed a post-operative pain program for my hand surgery patients, and when I had surgery on my own hands (carpal tunnel releases, both hands, same day), this is what I used for my own pain.
-I have performed a three-year, prospective study of the success of my post-operative pain program on my own patients and presented this study at the International Association for the Study of Pain, and at regional surgery meetings.
+I have performed two prospective studies of the effectiveness of this pain management protocol and presented them at international, national, and regional surgery meetings.
+The first study, done in 1999, was a three-year, prospective study of the success of my post-operative pain program on my own patients (all conditions) and presented this study at the International Association for the Study of Pain, at the American Society for Surgery of the Hand, and at a variety of regional surgery meetings.
 The response from specialists in pain management has been very positive.
+The second study, done in 2013, was a prospective study a series of 59 distal radius fracture patients, which was presented at the 2013 UCSF Orthopedic Department's Annual Research Meeting, and which was presented at the September, 2013, annual meeting of the American Society for Surgery of the Hand.

-The goal of the study was to evaluate the effectiveness of our current post-operative pain protocol by measuring patients' post-operative pain.
+The goal of the study was to evaluate the effectiveness of our current post-operative pain protocol by measuring patients' post-operative pain after all kinds of hand surgery.
 It is very difficult to measure pain, since it is essentially a subjective perception, a private experience that you can try to explain to someone else but you never fully can.
 It is your private perception.
 Real, but subjective.
 I spent some time trying to figure out how to measure post-operative pain: visual analog scales, numbering scales, etc.

 The results of the study: We collected data for over three years (the study started December 10, 1998).
 At the three year mark, the average number of Vicodin or Tylenol #3 taken, for all patients, was only a total of 2.26 pills within the first 10 days after surgery, and 46% of the patients did not take any narcotic medication, only antiinflammatory medication such as Celebrex plus Tylenol (acetamenophen).
 That's all!
 I think, and my surgery colleagues agree, that this is a rather dramatically low number.
 (We do not have a control group, but many surgeons are giving their patients 30 or 40 narcotic pills for the same kinds of surgeries.)
 For surgeries involving only soft tissue (like carpal tunnels, trigger fingers, Dupuytren's releases), the average was only 1.1 Vicodin pills in the first 10 days after surgery; the average for bone procedures (like fixing fractures, correcting malunions, etc) is 6.1 Vocodin pills.
 I have slightly modified my techniques since the 1998-2000 study (improved post-operative injection of long-acting pain medicine, substitute long-acting Tylenol Arthritis for short-acting regular or extra strength Tylenol), and currently 72% of the patients find that they have so little pain that they do not want to take any Vicodin, only the Tylenol and Celebrex.
 We estimate that the average total number of Vicodin taken is now less than 1 pill in ten days.